 The techniques used to analyze big data sets are very similar to those used in other data mining approaches.
 The only major difference is the machines performing the analysis: we need extremely fast and scalable systems in order to make big data analysis worthwhile (results should be returned instantly or almost instantly, otherwise, at least in most cases, they are not going to be very useful).

 We have all read some article or another telling us how effective data mining is and how it can benefit your company to increase sales, optimize your business and such things.
 But are there any real life examples to put some weight behind this?
+According to Jill from Baby Bæresele, then yes.
+They have been using these types of data for quite some time.

 Based on all these “finds” we were able to optimize the whole business with about 19% changing the break even to a nice profit.